maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 | Age and length of stay            |       0.008 |
 | Billing amount and length of stay |      -0.005 |

 The dataset does not show meaningful linear relationships among these variables.
-No causal conclusions should be made from these results.
+These results do not support causal conclusions.

 ## High-Cost Record Analysis